Highly Sensitive Child 101

 What does it feel like to have sensory processing disorder?

 For someone with SPD, everyday sensations may be turned up or down.
 For example, a scratchy sweater feels like sandpaper, loud noises cause pain, or there’s an urge to constantly touch everything.
-It’s important to remember that SPD is a neurological condition, not a behavioral issue.
+It’s important to remember that SPD is a neurological condition, not a behavioral issue or a personality trait.

 Conclusion